AzureMentor/microsoft-graph-docs/concepts/auth-v2-user.md

 | refresh_token |A new OAuth 2.0 refresh token.
 You should replace the old refresh token with this newly acquired refresh token to ensure your refresh tokens remain valid for as long as possible. |

 ## Supported app scenarios and additional resources
 You can call Microsoft Graph on behalf of a user from the following kinds of apps:

 - Native/Mobile apps
 - Web apps
 - Single page apps (SPA)
 - Back-end Web APIs: For example, in scenarios where a client app, like a native app, implements functionality in a Web API back end.
 With the Azure AD v2.0 endpoint, both the client app and the back-end Web API must have the same Application ID.

 For more information about supported app types with the Azure AD v2.0 endpoint, see [Types of apps](https://docs.microsoft.com/azure/active-directory/develop/active-directory-v2-flows).
+Also see [foo](..\foo.md).

 > [!NOTE]
 > Calling Microsoft Graph from a [standalone web API](https://docs.microsoft.com/azure/active-directory/develop/active-directory-v2-limitations#restrictions-on-app-types) is not currently supported by the Azure AD v2.0 endpoint.
 For this scenario, you need to use the Azure AD endpoint.

 For more information about getting access to Microsoft Graph on behalf of a user from the Azure AD v2.0 endpoint:

 - For links to protocol documentation and getting started articles for different kinds of apps, see the [Azure AD v2.0 endpoint documentation](https://docs.microsoft.com/azure/active-directory/develop/active-directory-appmodel-v2-overview).
 - For detailed explanations of authentication flows, see [v2.0 protocols](https://docs.microsoft.com/azure/active-directory/develop/active-directory-v2-protocols).
 - For more information about recommended Microsoft and third-party authentication libraries and server middleware for Azure AD v2.0, see [Azure Active Directory v2.0 authentication libraries](https://docs.microsoft.com/azure/active-directory/develop/active-directory-v2-libraries).